Key Takeaways

 The gold-shaded gap between the lines is the Delegation Deficit.
 It widens as autonomy increases.

 Fei-Fei Li, often called the "Godmother of AI," has argued that AI governance should be based on "science rather than science fiction."
-Her human-centered framework is "anchored in a shared commitment that AI should improve the human condition — and it consists of concentric rings of responsibility and impact, from individuals to community to society as a whole."
-The supervision paradox does not invalidate this framework.
-It demands that we operationalize it — translating the commitment to human oversight into specific architectural decisions rather than aspirational policies.
+Her human-centered framework is anchored in a shared commitment that AI should improve the human condition, and it consists of "concentric rings of responsibility and impact, from individuals to community to society as a whole."
+The supervision paradox does not invalidate this framework; it demands that we operationalize it, translating the commitment to human oversight into specific architectural decisions rather than aspirational policies.

 The MIT Sloan Management Review captured the governance dilemma precisely: agentic AI creates systems that "fall somewhere between owned assets and autonomous actors that require oversight similar to employees."
 The management question shifts from "How do we set guardrails for tools?" to "How do we assign decision rights, accountability, and oversight to actors we own but don't fully control?"

-The supervision paradox is not a reason to avoid agents.
-It is a reason to govern them differently.
+The supervision paradox is not a reason to avoid agents; it is a reason to govern them differently.
 The organizations that succeed will not be those that add more human reviewers.
-They will be those that build accountability into the agent itself — approval gates, boundary constraints, audit trails, kill switches.
+They will be those that build accountability into the agent itself: approval gates, boundary constraints, audit trails, kill switches.

 From Accountability Gap to Accountability Architecture